 The Day-to-Day as a Design Director

 There is contract, full-time, and freelance work available for Design Directors both remotely and onsite.
-There is no typical work week for a Design Director as some work a full-time 40-hour week while others work contract positions with overtime for shorter spurts throughout the year.
-Each Design Director position will be quite different, but you might find them: meeting with their team, pitching new clients, meeting with current clients, responding to RFPs, designing a product or project, hiring a new contractor, delegating tasks, helping a team member solve a problem, developing deliverables, estimating projects, creating mockups or storyboards to guide their team and show concepts to clients, or reviewing team members’ work.
+There is no typical work week for a Design Director, as some work a full-time 40-hour week while others work contract positions with overtime for shorter periods throughout the year.
+Each Design Director position will vary, but typical responsibilities include meeting with team members, pitching to new clients, meeting with current clients, responding to RFPs, designing products or projects, hiring contractors, delegating tasks, helping team members solve problems, developing deliverables, estimating projects, creating mockups or storyboards to guide their teams and demonstrate concepts to clients, and reviewing team members’ work.

 What Skills Should Design Directors Have?

-Design Director is a leadership position and they are expected to establish a design team through hiring, mentorship, and training.
-Most Design teams use project management software such as Trello, Asana, or Monday and it would behoove any Design Director to get to know these tools and choose their favorite.
-Design Directors must keep up with industry and design trends as well as new technologies to stay relevant in their industry.
-This career expects Designers to continue learning throughout their careers.
+The Design Director is a leadership position, and they are expected to establish a design team through hiring, mentorship, and training.
+Most design teams use project management software such as Trello, Asana, or monday.com, and it is beneficial for any Design Director to get to know these tools and choose their favorite.
+Design Directors must keep up with industry trends and design innovations as well as new technologies to stay relevant in their industry.
+This career path expects Designers to continue learning throughout their careers.

 The Design Director is responsible for setting deadlines and ensuring the entire team meets them.
-They’ll also be creating an estimate or budget for their client or project and will be responsible for making sure their team can stay within this budget reasonably.
-To ensure these items are estimated properly, Design Directors must be able to communicate clearly in written and verbal form with their clients and their team.
-Their experience should inform their onboarding and offboarding questionnaires as well as how they’ll manage their team’s concept creation process.
+They’ll also be creating estimates or budgets for their client or project and will be responsible for ensuring their team stays within the budget.
+To ensure these items are estimated properly, Design Directors must be able to communicate clearly in both written and verbal forms with their clients and their team.
+Their experience should inform their onboarding and offboarding questionnaires as well as how they manage their team’s concept creation process.

-Design Directors must know how to develop design ideas; create storyboards, design comps, or mockups; choose specific design elements for each project; design for user experience and user interfaces; and collaboratively design with all teams involved.
+Design Directors must know how to develop design ideas; create storyboards, design compositions, or mockups; choose specific design elements for each project; design for user experience and user interfaces; and collaboratively design with all teams involved.
 They should know how to analyze data from market research, customer reviews, and other research to create effective designs.
-Depending on their industry they should know basic graphic design, web design, visual design, print design, advertising, branding design, product design, and/or UI and UX design.
-Their required technical skills will vary but might include Adobe Creative Suite products such as Photoshop, InDesign, and Illustrator, as well as programs like Sketch.
-They might also need to know video editing and basic coding in HTML and CSS.
+Depending on their industry, they should know basic graphic design, web design, visual design, print design, advertising, branding design, product design, and/or UI and UX design.
+Their required technical skills will vary but might include Adobe Creative Cloud applications such as Photoshop, InDesign, and Illustrator, as well as programs like Sketch.
+They might also need to know video editing and basic HTML and CSS coding.

 Learn the Skills You Need to Become a Design Director